 JAMstack Radio, hosted by Brian Douglas, centers on interviews with individuals and companies working in the JAMstack.
 That's My JAMstack also focuses on interviews but with the goal of understanding people's journey into learning the JAMstack.

 While there are JAMstack meetups in a number of cities around the world, this is the one major event focused solely on the topic.
 Hosted by Netlify, the conference has been held in New York, London and San Francisco.
-The best part for those of us who missed it is that the recent JAMstackconfsf has all its sessions recorded and online.
+The best part for those of us who missed it is that the recent JAMstack_conf_sf has all its sessions recorded and online.
+Whether you are getting started or already advanced, these are the links that you'll need as a JAMstack developer.